-IFIM Business School has observed that “targeting the real career should be a perfect blend of the aspirations of an individual in terms of what s/he wants ‘to do’ along with what s/he wants ‘to be’”.
+IFIM Business School (Now Jagdish Sheth School of Management) has observed that “targeting the real career should be a perfect blend of the aspirations of an individual in terms of what s/he wants ‘to do’ along with what s/he wants ‘to be’”.

 Generally, preference is accorded to what somebody wants “to do” in life - Eg.to become a stockbroker, or an entrepreneur etc. However, the real career target should also aim to dream about what somebody wants “to be” in life.
 These choices can be influenced by factors such as financial security, social status, fulfilment, power, family, happiness, peace etc.